-As a result of these experiments, it can be stated that the signal intensity of the mdr1a-specific band appeared markedly increased in adriamycin-resistant cells.
-The signal intensities of the adriamycin + BVDU-treated cells resembled the intensity ratio of the untreated control cells (Figure 2, left).
+As result of these experiments it can be stated that the signal intensity of the mdr1a specific band appeared markedly increased in adriamycin resistant cells.
+The signal intensities of the adriamycin + BVDU treated cells resembled the intensity ratio of the untreated control cells (Fig. 2 left).

-The expression of the mdr1 gene was studied in adriamycin-sensitive and -resistant F4-6 cells selected using Northern blot analysis.
-Levels of β -actin mRNA were also analyzed comparatively. β -Actin was used as an internal control for equivalent amounts of RNA loaded.
-Total cellular RNA from drug-sensitive and -resistant F4-6 cells was isolated by the method of Chomczynski and Sacchi (1987).
-RNA (30 μg) was denatured by glyoxalation, electrophoresed through a 1% agarose gel and transferred to Biodine A membrane (PALL, Portsmouth, UK) by the capillary blotting technique using 20 × SSD solution (1 × SSD contains 0.15 M sodium chloride and 0.015 M sodium citrate).
-RNA was immobilized by baking the membrane at 80°C for 1 h.
-DNA probes for hybridization were labeled
+The expression of themdr1-gene was studied in adriamycin-sensitive and in adriamycin-resistant F4-6 cells selected using Northern blot analysis.
+Levels of b-actinmRNA were also analyzed comparatively.b-Actinwas used as an internal control for equivalent amounts of RNA loaded.
+Total cellular RNA from drug-sensitive and -resistant F4-6 cells was isolated by the method of Chomczynski & Sacchi(1987).
+30 μg RNA was denatured by glyoxalation, electrophoresed through a 1% agarose gel, and transferred to Biodine A membrane (PALL, Portsmouth, UK) by the capillary blotting technique using 20 x SSD solution (1 x SSD contains 0.15 M sodium chloride and 0.015 M sodium citrate).
+RNA was immobilized by baking the membrane at 80° C for 1 h.
+DNA probes for hybridization were labeled with [a-32P]-dCTP by the random primer method using the Multiprime DNA labeling system from Amersham (Braunschweig, FRG).